Stanford University GSB MBA Program Overview

 - Unique Global Alumni Communities: Stanford GSB offers alumni resources for various career paths and communities.
 From women’s programs to regional and diversity chapters, there is a community for everyone, both online and in-person.

-The Stanford GSB class of 2023 is made up of 426 students and had a 6.2% acceptance rate.
+The Stanford GSB class of 2026 is made up of 424 students.

-Of those enrolled in the class of 2023, 47% identify as women, 48% are U.S. students of color, and 47% are international students.
-These international students represent 66 countries and speak 70 different languages collectively.
+Of those enrolled in the class of 2026, 44% identify as women, and 53% are U.S. students of color.
+39% of the incoming class are international students, representing 72 countries and speak 67 different languages collectively.

-Students also have an average of 4.8 years of work experience.
-While they represent a range of pre-MBA industries, the top three are investment management/PE/VC, consulting, and technology.
+Students also have an average of 5.1 years of work experience.
+While, pre-MBA, they come from a range of industries, the top three are consulting, investment management/PE/VC, and technology.
 The Stanford MBA Program welcomes those with all levels of work experience.

 -